LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 The thing is, that map, when it's created, it's not filled automatically.
 So basically in vanilla, the only moment when it's actually filled is when the Item's class - Which is a class for when every Item in the game is initialised, which is not great for modding.
 So what Quilt Registry does is it registers something totally after that is initialised.
 Some modded stuff just works.
 And just for like- Just to know what make it different from Fabric API is that we register that listener a bit earlier.
 So we catch more stuff.

-O/w, other stuff is we caught some issues in the Registry Monitor, which is an API to monitor registries, which is really, really cool.
+Otherwise, other stuff is we caught some issues in the Registry Monitor, which is an API to monitor registries, which is really, really cool.
 So you can do stuff on already existing entries in the registry, but also what is registered after.
 It's really useful, and there's a new bug that got in, in 1.18.2.
 Because now we cannot register stuff while iterating over the entries, so we had to modify that.
 It led to also new method in the context of trying to register something safely.

 Otherwise, feature-wise, I think that's all.
 QSL is- at least, it's ready feature-wise, there's not a lot of stuff to figure out.
 And we're well aware that we do not cover like every case that Fabric API covers, which is fine because well, it's still very early.
 So it's OK because people can still use Fabric API for stuff that we don't cover.
 So on that part, we're ready.